History of Kelantan FA: FA Cup

 In 1993 Kelantan entered the semi-finals of the Malaysia FA Cup, but lost to Kedah.
 Kedah defeated Kelantan with a narrow 3–2 win to enter the finals.
 The two goals scored by Kelantan came from Hashim Mustapha and Tuan Kamree Tuan Yahya.
 While in reciprocal action in Kota Bharu, Kelantan lost 0–1.
-The referee during that game Mohd Jamil Zakaria from Perak was attacked by Kelantan supporters who not satisfied with his decision.
+The referee during that game, Mohd Jamil Zakaria from Perak, was attacked by Kelantan supporters who were not satisfied with his decision.
 M. Karathu first eleven was Kamaruzaman Wan Mohamad, Zahasmi Ismail, Mustapha Aziz, S. Silvarajoo, Zami Mohd Nor, Mohd Zaidi, Tuan Kamree Tuan Yahya, Hashim Mustapha and assisted by 3 import players Dimitri Kalkalnov, Michael Anthony and Kraljevic Marco.

 Kelantan won their first FA Cup title during 2012 Malaysia FA Cup campaign.
 They beat Premier League side Sime Darby with a 1–0 victory.
 Lebanese striker Mohammed Ghaddar scored the only goal of the match off a penalty kick, which was awarded rather controversially by referee Suhaiza Shukri in the 58th minute.
 It was a historic day for Kelantan football as the east coast side finally completed a collection of titles in the Malaysia League at the National Stadium, Bukit Jalil.

-Kelantan retains the FA Cup during 2013 FA Cup final after defeating Johor Darul Takzim 1–0 in the final at the National Stadium, Bukit Jalil.
+Kelantan retained the FA Cup during 2013 FA Cup final after defeating Johor Darul Takzim 1–0 in the final at the National Stadium, Bukit Jalil.
 Kelantan scored the goal in the 14th minute through midfielder Nor Farhan Muhammad through a pass from team captain, Badhri Radzi.

 Malaysia Cup

-Kelantan much awaited 89-year drought of Malaysia Cup ended in 2010 at National Stadium, Bukit Jalil on 30 October.
+Kelantan's much awaited 89-year drought of Malaysia Cup ended in 2010 at National Stadium, Bukit Jalil on 30 October.
 They came from behind to clinch a 2–1 win over Negeri Sembilan.
 Badhri Radzi was the hero for the east coast side when he struck the winner in the 65th minute.
-Kelantan's victorious coach B. Sathianathan refused to commit his future to the newly crowned Malaysia Cup champions as he awaits the result of an appeal against a six-month ban.
-In 2012, the club again lifted Malaysia Cup trophy after defeating newly promoted side, ATM FA 3–2 in the final and 2012 is the year that will always be remembered by "The Red Warriors" fans after they became the treble winner.
+Kelantan's victorious coach B. Sathianathan refused to commit his future to the newly crowned Malaysia Cup champions as he was waiting for the result of an appeal against a six-month ban.
+In 2012, the club again lifted the Malaysia Cup trophy after defeating newly promoted side, ATM FA 3–2 in the final.
+2012 will always be remembered by "The Red Warriors" fans after they became the treble winner.

 Sponsorship

 For season running from 1984 to 2003, Dunhill was club's first shirt sponsor.
 However, it ended after tobacco sponsorship was banned in Malaysian football.
-Malaysia's telco, TM is the new shirt sponsors from season 2004 to 2010.
-In 2010 season, the main sponsors are Al-Hamra Group, Yusmira Trading, Sinar Harian, Air Asia and TM.The sponsor logo will be labeled on the club jersey.
-The club official sponsor since 2009 are shown below:
+Malaysia's telco, TM was the shirt sponsor from season 2004 to 2010.
+In the 2010 season, the main sponsors were Al-Hamra Group, Yusmira Trading, Sinar Harian, Air Asia and TM.
+The club's official sponsors since 2009 are shown below: